 Removing thrombus following stroke has been recognised as a important means of improving patient outcomes.
 Removing the clot, typically involves the use of aspiration with or without thrombus ‘stentriever’ devices.
 Aran Biomedical can offer unique design solutions for these types of devices, through development of nitinol braids and/ or thin elastomeric coatings.

 Vascular plugs or occlusion devices are widely used to selectively occlude blood vessels across the vasculature.

 Embolic protection devices are designed to capture and remove debris that may become dislodged during interventional procedures, potentially leading to ischemic strokes.

 Some designs feature filters made from woven or braided wire, while others form ‘Umbrella’ shaped filters made from laser processed thin polymeric films.
 Aran Biomedical has the capability to produce either woven or knitted filter mesh or thin polymeric films for these types of applications.

 Wide Neck Aneurysms

 Covered or uncovered braided solutions by Aran Biomedical, offer a compelling and versatile option for the treatment of aneurysms.
-High density, uncoated braids of micro fine wire are used ‘flow diverter’ stents.
-Alternatively by coating the braid, an impermeable barrier is achieved without the need for as many wire ends.
-Ultra thin elastomeric coatings conform with the braid during crimping and deployment, and offer exceptional flexibility for tortuous anatomy.
+High density, fine wire braids are used as ‘flow diverter’ stents.
+Alternatively, by coating the braid, an impermeable barrier is achieved without the need for as many wire ends.
+Ultra-thin elastomeric coatings conform with the braid during crimping and deployment and offer exceptional flexibility for tortuous anatomy.